 but first it will piss you off."

-So the Mormons have never had to face their dark past, and now 150 years later the truth comes to light and they are being blindsided, and are unprepared to to deal with something they didn't learn about in school, why?
-Because it was not taught in school!
-Less than 1% of the population are aware of the past.
-If you find this statistic hard to believe conduct your own pole.
-Now as the truth is being shoved in their face they are screaming "it's not true, it's not true!"
-Sadly they are unconscious of the facts and they are being victimized for something they didn't know about.
+Less than 3% of the population is aware of the past.
+If you find this statistic hard to believe, conduct a pole.
+Now, as the truth is being made public, they are screaming, "it's not true, it's not true!"
+Sadly they are unconscious of the facts and feel victimized for something they didn't know.
 So taking out your anger on the filmmakers is wrong, don't shoot the messenger when the real culprit is the Church for covering it up.
-But don't take my word for it, or anyone else's, I would suggest that first, we read the historical accounts, then second, ask why we have never been told the truth?
+But don't take my word for it or anyone else's.
+I would suggest that first, we read the historical accounts, then second, ask why our teachers have never taught us the truth?

-The irony in this Mormon community is that the historic record can easily be found in nearly every library throughout the state, in bookstores and here on this website are nearly 54 books for sale, yet very few take the time to read.
-We assume that whatever the Church does or doesn't tells us is true, so we don't need to question anything or anyone!
-Fact, historians say that less than 1% of the population of Utah know of their past.
+The irony in this Utah Mormon community is that the historical record can easily be found in nearly every library throughout the state and bookstores.
+We assume that whatever the Church does or doesn't tell us is true, so we don't need to question anything or anyone!
+Fact, historians say that less than 3% of the population of Utah knows of their past.
 Why?
-Because the fact is events such as the Mountain Meadow Massacre, the Black Hawk War, Circleville Massacre, Grass Valley Massacre, Bear River Massacre and over a hundred other bloody events have been glossed over, left out school curriculum and Church cannon, consequently people like you and me have been made to think that anything else is pure bunk!
-And what is as interesting is that if we are Mormon we feel guilt should we be found guilty of discussing these accounts.
-For doing so it may bring into question our allegiance to the Church.
-Well now the cat is out of the bag, and the cover-up has been uncovered.
-So the filmmakers are being beat up for uncovering the cover-up, and the Church is supposed to be exonerated for being deceitful?
-What's wrong with this picture here?
+Because the truth is events such as the Mountain Meadow Massacre, the Black Hawk War, Circleville Massacre, Grass Valley Massacre, Bear River Massacre, and over a hundred other bloody events have been glossed over, left out school curriculum and Church cannon.

 The following e-mail I copied from a blog by The Mainstream Iowan wherein a viewer posted the following: